How to Become an Orthopedic Nurse Practitioner

 3. Earn your Master of Science in Nursing (MSN) Degree

 To become eligible for Orthopedic Nursing Certification (ONP-C) from the Orthopaedic Nurses Certification Board (ONCB), you’ll have to earn a post-graduate degree from an accredited program.
 Most Masters in Nursing (MSN) programs take about 18 to 24 months to complete.
-By earning your MSN, you set yourself up for higher earning potential and a greater job outlook for the rest of your nursing career.
+However, by earning your MSN, you set yourself up for higher earning potential and a greater job outlook for the rest of your nursing career.

 4. Gain Experience Working as a Nurse Practitioner